SecureFromScratch/Workshops/csharp/recipes_2026/challanges/Recipes/walkthrough/1_Challanges.md

 Your goal is to exploit them, fix them and verify.

 ---
+### Stroll around
+Before trying any tricks or fixes, take a deep breath and try to register, log in, and add some recipes.
+Explore the solution.

+---

 ### User enumuration
 An attacker can determine whether a user exists in the system or not.